MagaliTrueAnalytics/Portfolio/README.md

 In addition to existing datasets, realistic datasets simulating real-world scenarios can also be **generated using GenAI**, tailored to specific characteristics provided for analysis.

-As of now, three projects are available, with more exciting analyses on the way!
+As of now, four projects are available, with more exciting analyses on the way!

 <h2>📂Project Structure</h2>